 - Press Release regarding the Online Master's in Higher Education

-- Please see the Graduate Program and Deadline Guide for admission deadlines for the face-to-face or online master’s degree program.
+- Please see the Graduate Admission Deadlines for the face-to-face or online master’s degree program.

 Contact Dr. Lyle McKinney, Assistant Professor of Higher Education, if you have further questions about which program delivery option may be right for you.